Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

       //JavaScript goes here
       str = "This is my first message";
       console.log(str);  // This will show up in the browser's JavaScript console.
 For Chrome on Mac, use Option+Command+J to open the Console. alert(str);  // This should create a popup message.
-Usually very irritating, but good here for learning.
     </script>
   </head>
 <body>
-  This is totally plain raw text, the browser will do something with it for sure.
+  This is totally plain raw text, the browser will show it in a default font/colour/size.
 </body>
 </html>
 ```